Shalom and Happy Passover

 You can also give a small gift to your Jewish friend that shows your sensitivity to the holiday season.
 A box of macaroons, wonderful cookies that are made without leaven, is a great choice!
 This is a Jewish favorite—especially the ones that are dipped in dark chocolate!

 You might also celebrate a Passover Seder (dinner) either in your home, with your small group, or even at your church and invite your Jewish friend!
 We have provided some great resources showing how you can use the Passover Seder as an evangelistic tool.
-For more resources on how to do this (chosenepeople.com/Passover) Showing Jesus in His Jewish context is wonderful!
+Showing Jesus in His Jewish context is wonderful!
+For more resources on how to do this, visit messiahinthepassover.com.

 Jesus Is the Fulfillment of Passover